Royal Canadian Regiment: Peacekeeping era; 1992–2004

 In 1992, soldiers from the English-speaking N Company of the 3rd Battalion (Major Devlin), based in Canadian Forces Base (CFB) Baden-Soellingen in Germany, as an attachment to the French-speaking Royal 22e Régiment, operationally secured the Sarajevo airport during the Yugoslav wars.
-This operation saw a redeployment of the entire battle group from Croatia to the Sarajevo Theatre of Operations, under the command of General Lewis MacKenzie.
+This operation saw a redeployment of the entire battle group from Croatia to Sarajevo, under the command of General Lewis MacKenzie.

 Elizabeth II, Queen of Canada, made mention of this operational force and its commitment to international peace while she was in the National Capital Region that same year during Canada's 125th, stating:

 Shortly thereafter the Governor General of Canada bestowed the Commander-in-Chief Unit Commendation to N Company.
 The official warrant stated:

-The unit returned to Bosnia for a tour with the stabilization force, SFOR, in 1998 and 1999.
+The unit returned to Bosnia for a tour with the Stabilization Force, SFOR, in 1998 and 1999.

 All three Regular Force battalions served as peacekeepers in the Sinai Peninsula, in Bosnia.
 The 1st Battalion served in Kosovo under NATO mission Operation Kinetic, Rotation 1, December 1999–May 2000.

 In 2000, the 2nd Battalion had the honour of mounting the Queen's Guard at Buckingham Palace, when a detachment came to London to commemorate the Canadian involvement in the Second Boer War, and to celebrate the re-opening of Canada House.
 Later that year, H Company Group of 2nd Battalion deployed to eastern Africa as part of UNMEE.

-As the United States prepared militarily and politically to launch military actions against Iraq, 2 RCR formed a provisional battle group and was warned off that if the government decided to participate, it would deploy.
+As the United States prepared to launch military actions against Iraq, 2 RCR formed a provisional battle group and was warned off that if the government decided to participate, it would deploy.
 The government decided against participation and instead decided to return to Afghanistan.
 I Company Group deployed to Kabul on 26 May 2003 to form the Defence and Security Company for the construction of the Canadian camp.
 It returned to Canada in August of that year after 3rd Battalion Group took on ISAF operations.

-The "Leadership Award"(2000) by André Gauthier (sculptor) was commissioned for The Royal Canadian Regiment.
+The "Leadership Award" (2000) by André Gauthier (sculptor) was commissioned for The Royal Canadian Regiment.

 In March 2004 the same company deployed to Port-au-Prince, Haiti, as part of Operation Halo (Operation "Secure Tomorrow" as the United States called it) to conduct security operations as part of the Multinational Interim Force.
 This force was set in place in order to set the conditions for the United Nations to take over.
 I Company conducted a relief in place with H Company Group in June.
 H Company changed roles to the UN force and redeployed to Gonaïves, Haiti.
 It returned to Canada in September of that year.